aandr26/AWS-SAP-C01-Study-Guide/docs/2_Accounts/2d_Advanced_Identity_in_AWS/Identity_Federation.md

     * If a question mentions Google, Facebook, Web, etc, SAML 2.0 is not the correct option.
     * Assumes a IAM Role and used AWS Temporary Credentials which have 12 hour validity.
   * **AWS SSO:**
+    * Flexible Identity source.
+    * Has a built-in identity store.
     * On-Prem AD (Two way trust or AD connector)
     * Preferred by AWS to SAML 2.0
     * Work place vs customer identities: